Skip To The Main Content

 October 07, 2016

-Did You Find a USB Thumb Drive?
+Did You Find a USB Flash Drive?
 Careful, It May Have Malware on It!

-Finding a USB drive when out in public might seem like a windfall.
-But watch out...it could have malware on it.
+Finding a USB flash drive or SD card when out in public might seem like a bit of good luck.
+Watch out...it could have malware on it.
 Don't risk your information getting stolen.
 Don't plug it in!

 July 05, 2016